• Skip to primary navigation

 They can also be frozen.

-For a non-vegetarian version, you can add about 1/2 cup of uncooked Italian pancetta or about 6 cut-up slices of Canadian bacon to obtain smokey-flavored baked beans.
+For a non-vegetarian version, add about ½ cup of uncooked Italian pancetta or about 6 cut-up slices of Canadian bacon to obtain smokey-flavored baked beans.

 Please keep in mind that the nutritional information provided below is just a rough estimate and variations can occur depending on the specific ingredients used.